ansys/pyprimemesh/doc/source/user_guide/wrapper.rst

 identified and marked.

 A watertight faceted representation (defined by quad faces of the Cartesian mesh) is created of the boundaries between the regions of interest (identified via material points) and all other regions.
-The nodes on the faceted representation are then projected back to the input geometry, resulting into a Wrapper surface closely representing the input geometry.
+The nodes on the faceted representation are then projected back to the input geometry, resulting into a wrapper surface closely representing the input geometry.
 The edges are imprinted on the wrapped zones, and individual zones are recovered and rezoned based on the original geometry objects.

-The Wrapper surface quality is improved by post-wrapping operations.
+The wrapper surface quality is improved by post-wrapping operations.
 Surfaces are remeshed based on size functions/size field.

 .. figure:: ../images/wrapper_schematic.png
     :width: 400pt
     :align: center

-    **Schematic Representation of Wrapping Process**
+    **Schematic representation of wrapping process**

-The basic PyPrimeMesh Wrapper based workflow follows these steps:
+The basic PyPrimeMesh wrapper-based workflow follows these steps:

-1. Import geometry.
+1. Import the geometry:

 .. code:: python